satyajit0104/Phishing-with-spoofed-mail-id/README.md

 ## Steps for Execution

-•	In order to make the campaign successful, I have followed the below steps:
+In order to make the campaign successful, I have followed the below steps:</br>
 •	I set up two separate servers (s1 & s2) in 000webhost
 •	Put mailer.php and test.php in s1 and one log file (UserLog.txt) in s2
 •	Hit http://s1.000webhostapp.com/mailer.php in browser in order to trigger the mail to the target users